 Homebuyers typically discover property easements through three ways:

 - The seller discloses a land easement before you put in an offer.

 - The title researcher uncovers one during the title search.

 - You research the property yourself through the local assessor’s office or county clerk’s office.

 If you’re buying a home, you should find out whether any easements are associated with it.
 You’ll also need to learn the purpose behind the easement and how it will impact your homeownership experience.

 Prescriptive easements may cause headaches down the road, so inspect your property before closing on the home.

 Talk with your neighbors if they’re encroaching on your land.
 You may decide to offer written permission for them to use your property, so the terms are clear.

 A title researcher or the seller should tell you about relevant easements during the homebuying process.
 They’ll provide disclosures that explain how you and other parties can use your property.

-If you’re looking to take out a mortgage, be sure to shop around for a great rate.
-Credible makes this easy — you can compare all of our partner lenders and see prequalified rates in as little as three minutes.
+If you’re looking to take out a mortgage, be sure to shop around.
+Credible makes this easy — you can compare all of our partner lenders in as little as three minutes.